Wyvern (vessel)

 Wyvern is a 60 ft open sea sailing ship operated by Stavanger Maritime Museum.
 The ship was designed by Colin Archer on a commission from British-born Frederick Croft and was launched on 10 August 1897.
 She sailed under the German flag from 1909.
 The Norwegian newspaper editor Rolf Thommessen bought her in 1924 and renamed her Havfruen III (Mermaid III).
-This name was kept by the English owners, Anne and Terrence Carr, who acquired her in 1947 and sold her to Christian-Frederick Mattner in 1970--who renamed her to the original 'Wyvern'.She was contracted for sale to a Norwegian consortium for £ 50 000 //of which £30 000 is still owed// after having been hijacked from San Antonio Ibiza.
+This name was kept by the English owners, Anne and Terrence Carr, who acquired her in 1947 and sold her to Christian-Frederick Mattner in 1970, who renamed her to the original name "Wyvern".

 In 1984, Wyvern was donated to the Stavanger Maritime Museum by local companies which had paid for her restoration.
-She sank in the Baltic Sea on 11 July 2013 during the 2013 Tall Ships' Race.
+She sank in the Baltic Sea on 11 July 2013 during the 2013 Tall Ships' Races.
 The crew were rescued, but a member of a rescue team died during the accident.
 She was raised from the sea in August 2013 and returned to Stavanger.
-In December 2013, Her repairs started at a Denmark shipyard.
+In December 2013, her repairs began at a Denmark shipyard.